axp-knickei/biological-seminar-scraper/README.md

 ## 🙏 Acknowledgments

-- Thanks to the Beautiful Soup community for the excellent HTML parsing library.
+- Thanks to the Beautiful Soup and Selenium communities for their excellent libraries.
 - Inspired by the need for automated conference tracking in biological sciences.

 ## ⚠️ Disclaimer